usgs/wdfn-blog/content/Introduction.md

 Just to get it out of the way, yes, the "pre-populated" nature of this site belies its origins in a previous, similar project that came out of the now defunct USGS Office of Water Information at owi.usgs.gov.
 We kept the relevent posts, and updated others.

-Categories
+What we will be posting about
 ==========

-There are currently 3 categories: Data Science, Applications, and Software Development.
+This page will have posts in 3 broad categories of posts: Applications, Data Science and Software Development.

 Applications
 ----------------

-The USGS Water Mission Area runs around 40 different public-facing applications, from enterprise scale data assimilation, management, and dissemination systems including the [National Water Information System](http://waterdata.usgs.gov/) to project-scale data analysis tools that serve more specialized needs.
+The USGS Water Mission Area runs around 30 different public-facing applications, from enterprise scale data assimilation, management, and dissemination systems including the [National Water Information System](http://waterdata.usgs.gov/) to project-scale data analysis tools that serve more specialized needs.

 Posts in this category will provide updates, interesting applications, user-stories, or other information on the various applications produced and maintained by the USGS Water Mission Area.